-- (c) The Custodian shall also provide the Participant with summary descriptions or other reports as may be required under Code Section 408(i) or other applicable law. - (d) If an individual retirement arrangement is established by an employer or employee association, as described in Section 1.408-2(c) (3) of the Income Tax Regulations, the Custodian shall maintain separate records for the interest of each individual participating in the arrangement. - 6.5 RIGHT TO REQUEST JUDICIAL ASSISTANCE.
+- (c) The Custodian shall also provide the Participant with summary descriptions or other reports as may be required under Code Section 408(i) or other applicable law. - (d) If a Roth IRA is established by an employer or employee association, as described in Code Section 408(c) and Q&A-3 of Section 1.408A-2 of the Income Tax Regulations, the Custodian shall maintain separate records for the interest of each individual participating in the arrangement. - 6.5 RIGHT TO REQUEST JUDICIAL ASSISTANCE.
 Anything to the contrary contained in the Client Agreement regarding arbitration notwithstanding, the Custodian shall have the right at any time to apply to a court of competent jurisdiction for judicial settlement of its accounts or for determination of any questions or construction that may arise or for instructions.
-The only necessary party defendant to any such action shall be the Participant, or if the Participant is deceased, the Beneficiary, but the Custodian may join any other person or persons as a party defendant.
-The costs, including attorney's fees, of any such proceeding shall be charged to the Account as an administrative expense under Article X. - 6.6 SCOPE OF CUSTODIAN'S DUTIES.
-The Custodian shall only have the duties that are specifically set forth in this Plan.
-The Custodian shall have no duty to ascertain whether contributions, distributions or transfers comply with the Plan or the Code.
-The Custodian shall not make any investments or dispose of any investments held in an Account, except upon the direction of the Participant or in accordance with Section 6.3(f).
-The Custodian shall be under no duty to question any such directions, to review any securities or other property held in an Account, or to make suggestions to the Participant with respect to the investment, retention or disposition of any assets held in an Account.
-The Custodian shall have no duty to prosecute or defend any legal action with respect to an Account unless the Custodian is fully indemnified to its satisfaction and agrees to do so in a writing executed by an authorized representative of the Custodian.
+The only necessary party defendant to any such action shall be the Participant or, if the Participant is deceased, the Beneficiary, but the Custodian may join any other person or persons as a party defendant.
+The costs, including attorney's fees, of such proceeding shall be charged to the Roth IRA as administrative expense under Article X.

+6.6 SCOPE OF CUSTODIAN'S DUTIES.
+The Custodian shall only have the duties that are specifically set forth herein.
+The Custodian shall have no duty to ascertain whether contributions, distributions or transfers comply with the Roth IRA or the Code.
+The Custodian shall not make any investments or dispose of any investments held in a Roth IRA, except upon the direction of the Participant or in accordance with Section 6.3(f).
+The Custodian shall be under no duty to question any directions of the Participant, to review any securities or other property held in a Roth IRA, or to make suggestions to the Participant with respect to the investment, retention or disposition of any assets held in a Roth IRA.
+The Custodian shall have no duty to prosecute or defend any legal action with respect to a Roth IRA unless the Custodian is fully indemnified to its satisfaction and agrees to do so in a writing executed by an authorized representative of the Custodian.